 - when your complete surveys that we use for research purposes (although you are not obliged to respond to them).

-- when you enter a competition or promotion through a social media channel.
+- when you enter a competition or promotion, or otherwise interact through a social media channel.

-AppLearn Ltd will receive Data about you from the following third parties:
+Third parties: We may receive personal data about you from the following third parties/publicly available information:

 - Google Tag Manager.